kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 - Customer C isn't a member and won't show up in this list

 I solved this by:
 1. Joining all 3 tables together.
-I used an INNER JOIN for the 'sales' and 'members' table so only values in both tables would show (meaning it would exclude C since they are not a customer).
-Then a LEFT JOIN to join the menu table.
+I used an `INNER JOIN` for the `sales` and `members` table so only values in both tables would show (meaning it would exclude C since they are not a customer).
+Then a `LEFT JOIN` to join the menu table.
-2. Using a CASE statement, I added a condition where any product named 'sushi' or any date within 7 after joining provided a 20 point multiplyer
+2. Using a `CASE` statement, I added a condition where any product named sushi or any date within 7 after joining provided a 20 point multiplyer
-3. Taking the above query and turning it in a Common Table Expression (CTE) for easy querying.
+3. Taking the above query and turning it in a Common Table Expression (CTE) called `pts_tbl`.
-4. Using SUM to add all the points together from the CTE.
+4. Using `SUM` to add all the points together from the CTE.
-5. Using a WHERE statement to indicate I only want the points from January.
+5. Using a `WHERE` statement to indicate I only want the points from January.

 **SQL Statement**
 ```sql